 If your child develops: Then keep him/her home until: Chicken pox - Immunization required 6 days after rash breaks out or when lesions are scabbed over.
 Diphtheria Doctor's note needed for return.
 Conjunctivitis/pink eye Doctor's note needed for return.
 Child should have received antibiotic treatment (24 hours for bacterial conjunctivitis) and there is no discharge from the eyes.
 Fifth disease Doctor's note needed for return.
 Hand, foot and mouth syndrome (Coxsackie virus) Child can attend school if he/she feels well enough to participate.
 Head lice Child can return when he/she is lice/nit free and has been reexamined by our staff.
 Hepatitis (A, B or C) Doctor's note needed for return.
 Impetigo Child can return with a Doctor's note and 24 hours after the start of antibiotic treatment.
 Meningitis Child can return when the health department indicates that is safe.
 Molluscum Contagiosum Does not require exclusion or covering of lesions.
 MRSA Doctor's note needed for return.
 Pertussis Child can return with a Doctor's note and 5 days after the start of antibiotic treatment.
 Pinworms Child can return to school with a Doctor's note after treatment has started.
 Pneumonia Doctor's note needed for return.
 Ringworm Child can return to school with a Doctor's note after treatment has started.
 Roseola Child can attend school if he/she feels well enough to participate.
 Rubella (German measles) Doctor's note needed for return six days after rash appears.
 RSV (Respiratory Syncytial Virus) Doctor's note needed for return.
 Severe Acute Respiratory Syndrome (SARS) Doctor's note needed for return.
 Scabies Doctor's note needed for return.
 Keep child home until treatment is completed.
 Strep Throat and Scarlet fever Child can return with doctor's note and 24 hours after antibiotic treatment has started.
 Tuberculosis Doctor's note needed to return or documentation from the local Health Department.
 Asthma or Reactive Airway Disease (RAD) Doctors note needed to return.
-Influenza diagnosis Doctors note needed to return.
+COVID-19 Doctors note needed to return.
 Measles Doctors note needed to return.
 Mumps Doctors note needed to return.

-If your child develops the Broken bones/casts following symptoms and/or injuries, please refer to these Doctor's note needed, detailing restrictions and care.
-Individual Health Care plan is needed.
-Stitches/staples/glue Doctor's note needed, detailing restrictions and care.
-Individual Health Care Plan is needed.
+If your child develops the following symptoms and/or injuries, please refer to these

+Broken bones/casts Doctor's note needed, detailing restrictions.

+Stitches/staples/glue Doctor's note needed, detailing restrictions.

 Cold or flu symptoms Child can attend school as long as he/she feels well enough to attend.

 Diarrhea Child can attend school when diarrhea has stopped.

 Due to a medical condition Doctor's note needed to return.

 Emergency Room Visit Doctor's note needed, detailing restrictions.

 Hospitalization/surgery/ prolonged absence Doctor's note needed to return.

 Rash or unusual spots Doctor's note needed to return.

-Fever Child can attend school after the fever has been gone for 24 hours with- out fever reducing medicines.
+Fever Child can attend school after the fever has been gone for 24 hours without fever reducing medicines.

 Vomiting Child can attend school when vomiting has stopped for 24 hours.
-A doc- tor's note may be required if symptoms persist.
-COVID-19 Doctor's note with no restrictions or the Erie County Department of Health attestation signed by parent stating quarantine is complete and child is fever free for 24 hours without fever reducing medicines.
+A doctor's note may be required if symptoms persist.

+Cavity Free Kids

 Cavity Free Kids is an Oral Health Program created by Washington Dental Service Foundation.
-Holy Cross Head Start Inc. has received a grant and is the local HUB for Erie County for this program.
+Holy Cross Head Start Inc. has received a grant and is the local HUB for Erie County for this program..